This article lists free compressor VST plugins. For more categories, return to Free VST Plugins.

 These are the best freeware compressor VST Plugins:

 - TDR Kotelnikov

 - BPB Dirty LA

 Scroll down for more info about each dynamic range compressor.

-A unique feature that we haven’t seen in any other freeware plugin is TDR Kotelnikov’s dual Release control for peak and RMS compression.
+TDR Kotelnikov’s dual Release control for peak and RMS compression is a unique feature we haven’t seen in other freeware compressors.
 The plugin also features a sidechain high-pass filter, stereo linking capabilities, and latency compensation.
-Users with high-resolution monitors will also appreciate TDR Kotelnikov’s resizable user interface.
+Users with high-resolution monitors will appreciate TDR Kotelnikov’s resizable user interface.

 It’s worth noting that the developers are offering a paid version of the plugin for users who demand a more advanced feature set.
-TDR Kotelnikov GE (Gentleman’s Edition) adds support for equal loudness workflows, frequency-dependent ratio, and several other add-on features.
+TDR Kotelnikov GE (Gentleman’s Edition) supports equal loudness workflows, frequency-dependent ratio, and other add-on features.

 More info: TDR Kotelnikov